mike-pittelko/stlink-v2-repair-and-toolkit/README.md

-# stlink-v2-recovery
+# stlink-v2-toolkit
 How to recover (or make from scratch) an stlink v2 board.

+Clone and load the submodules in this repo git clone --recursive git@github.com:mike-pittelko/stlink-v2-recovery.git

-You need these tools:
+You need open-ocd and stlink:

 brew install open-ocd
 brew install stlink

+Mirrors are in this repo as submodules if needed.

 ------- Figure out what config file you need.